blvz/lazy-s/mac/services/README.md

 Select any number of images and trigger one of these services to get those duplicated and converted to JPG or GIF.

-## iTerm to Here
+## iTerm To Here

-Trigger this service on Finder, to `cd` to the current selected directory.
-If no directory is selected, it'll `cd` to the active window's directory.
+Trigger this service in Finder to `cd` to the selected folder's path.
+If no folder is selected, the current window's path will be used.

 ## Toggle Hidden Files